 We are excited that you are considering running for a Missouri DECA District VP.
 This is an excellent opportunity to develop your leadership skills and professionalism essential for a successful career.
 Along with the opportunities and benefits of being a District VP comes many important responsibilities.
 Please strongly consider running for DVP only if you are very organized, motivated, and eager to work as a team, show initiative and exhibit high moral and ethical standards.

-The average State Officer will spend five to ten hours a week working on their State Officer assignments and responsibilities.
-Prior to State Officer meetings, conferences and DECA events the amount of time required tends to spike as officers finalize preparations and polish up assignments.
+The average District VP will spend one to two hours bi-weekly working on their assignments and responsibilities.
+Prior to conferences and DECA events the amount of time required tends to spike as DVP’s finalize preparations and polish up assignments.
 It is important to realize that although academics remain the number one priority, you will not be able to fall behind in your responsibilities as a DECA DVP.

 You will be required to participate in the team decision making process, perform your assigned tasks, and attend all required conferences and events.
-It is important to understand that if you are elected you will be required to attend conferences, officer meetings and DECA events throughout the year.
+It is important to understand that if you are elected you will be required to attend an officer training meeting and DECA events throughout the year.
 You will not be allowed to leave early, come late, or miss any parts of these events (except in the case of an extreme emergency).
 The expectation is that your responsibilities and commitments will take priority after your academics.

 Please carefully review the documents and information in this packet to be sure that you fully understand what will be expected/required of you as a DVP if you are elected.